Overview

 🔒 Lock Icon — Sequential Progress Required

-• If you don’t pass within the allowed attempts, your school owner will be notified by email.
+Pass required quizzes.
+If you fail within the allowed attempts, your school owner will be notified.
+They can reset your score so you can retake the quiz.

 Marking your course progress